 Even with the rise of the internet and the global shift toward digital transformation — the popular perception that data is available and accessible everywhere — data is not liquid in the healthcare system world.

 Sure, it’s being collected, but holistic or comprehensive individual health information data doesn’t “live” anywhere and there is no uniform means to share it.
 The data is not centralized nor is it accessible in the way you can access movies on Netflix or get updated information at the push of a button when you want it.
 This is the reason patients have to fill out the same basic forms and answer the same rudimentary questions at every point of interaction in a health care process, often even within the confines of a single healthcare organization.
 There are multiple digital connections and multiple systems, but data is still siloed.
-With a myriad of EMRs and EHRs and HIEs collecting a myriad of records of interactions, but not all the data.
+We have various EMRs, EHRs and HIEs collecting myriad records of interactions, but not all the data.

 Why?
 The easy answer is that it is done to ensure patient privacy and security.
 However, the truth is that we do it out of fear.
 The healthcare sector’s digital systems and computing servers are often running monolithic database technology conceived back in the 1960s and not designed for the internet connected world we live in today, and thus cannot be secured for the level of access and use we need.
 To get around this, we hoard health data and treat it as a commodity that people can’t understand.
 Even as we digitize healthcare, we throw up firewalls, security, or multiple interfaces around and between systems, and then we raise the banner of HIPAA (which actually was designed to increase liquidity, and yet we use it as a barrier).